Skip to content

 • DO NOT leave protruding material in any vice or quench bucket.
 This will prevent spearing of yourself or anyone else.

-• No unsafe behavior shall be tolerated e.g.:- messing around, distracting persons operating any machinery, tampering with safety equipment, misuse of tools and equipment, being under the influence of drugs or alcohol.
+• No unsafe behavior shall be tolerated e.g. messing around, distracting persons operating any machinery, tampering with safety equipment, misuse of tools and equipment, being under the influence of drugs or alcohol.

-• Do not throw tools, place all tools on to benches or back into rack.
+• Do not throw tools, place all tools on to benches or back into the rack.
 Hammers and tongs placed so that they are always within reach.

 • Harassing other members is not allowed and will be dealt with by the committee.